spatie/dns/README.md

 ## Faking DNS lookups (for testing)

-Similar to Laravel's `Http::fake()`, you can fake DNS lookups globally during a test.
+Using `Dns::fake()`, you can fake DNS lookups globally during a test.

 ```php
 use Spatie\Dns\Dns;